jasoncable/i-can-program-too/manuscript/LegalMatter.md

 Unicode is a registered trademark of Unicode, Inc. in the U.S. and other countries.

+Stack Overflow is a registered trademark of Stack Exchange, Inc.

 ### Other

 The assembly "Hello, World" programs were taken from <http://helloworldcollection.de/>